Neuroprosthetics-Lab/nejm-brain-to-text/model_training/README.md

 2. Download the dataset from Dryad: [Dryad Dataset](https://datadryad.org/dataset/doi:10.5061/dryad.dncjsxm85).
 Place the downloaded data in the `data` directory.
 Be sure to unzip `t15_copyTask_neuralData.zip` and `t15_pretrained_rnn_baseline.zip`.

 ## Training
+### Baseline RNN Model
+We have included a custom PyTorch implementation of the RNN model used in the paper (the paper used a TensorFlow implementation).
+This implementation aims to replicate or improve upon the original model's performance while leveraging PyTorch's features, resulting in a more efficient training process with a slight increase in decoding accuracy.
+This model includes day-specific input layers (512x512 linear input layers with softsign activation), a 5-layer GRU with 768 hidden units per layer, and a linear output layer.
+The model is trained to predict phonemes from neural data using CTC loss and the AdamW optimizer.
+Data is augmented with noise and temporal jitter to improve robustness.
+All model hyperparameters are specified in the `rnn_args.yaml` file.

+### Model training script
-To train the baseline RNN model, run the following command from the `model_training` directory:
+To train the baseline RNN model, use the `b2txt25` conda environment to run the `train_model.py` script from the `model_training` directory:
 ```bash
 conda activate b2txt25
 python train_model.py